jreyes88/Web-Accessibility/Introduction to Web Accessibility and WCAG 2.1/Section 1 - Overview/3-the-three-levels-of-conformance.md

 Adding techniques at a higher conformance level can be useful, but here are some questions to ask before engaging in such an effort:
 - How much effort is required to add a success criteria at Level AAA?
-- Can more be accomplished by ensuring there is a greater converage of Level AA success criteria rather than trying to incorporate a few Level AAA success criteria techniques?
+- Can more be accomplished by ensuring there is a greater coverage of Level AA success criteria rather than trying to incorporate a few Level AAA success criteria techniques?

 ## Summary